 You will be whisked past the large crowds, with your exclusive skip the line entry to the interiors of the Sainte Chapelle.
 Situated in the Ile de la Cité within the Palais de la Cite, it was once the residence of the Kings of France until the 14th century.
 The stone walls are merely just the framework holding the enormous glass windows.
 Scenes of the Infancy of Christ can be seen on the left, the Life of John the Evangelist can be seen on the right and the centerpiece consists of scenes from The Passion.
 The windows present on the nave, eleven in number, are full of paintings of the Old Testament.
 The last window shows the retrieval of the relics of Christ and their relocation to the city of Paris.
 The stained glass covers 6500 square feet of area, and almost 70% has been recently restored.

-- Guided tour of Notre-Dame de Paris
+- Guided tour of Notre-Dame de Paris from the outside.

-- Ticket to Sainte-Chapelle
+- Skip-the-line ticket to Sainte-Chapelle

-- An informative and friendly tour guide
+- An informative and friendly English-speaking tour guide

 - Headsets when appropriate, so you can always hear your guide